CIR Interest and Application for 2021-2022

-Applications are now being accepted for the Center for Interdisciplinary Research (CIR) for the 2014-15 academic year, and review of applications will begin on Monday, April 7th.
-St. Olaf College’s Department of Mathematics, Statistics, and Computer Science, with support from the National Science Foundation (NSF), had the unique opportunity to establish the Center for Interdisciplinary Research (CIR) in 2004, and over 175 students have participated since that inaugural year.
-The goal of the CIR is to provide undergraduate students with interest and background in statistics, applied mathematics, or computer science with training and experiences in the modern practice of their discipline while engaging in applied, collaborative, interdisciplinary research.
-You are receiving this invitation because of your background and potential interest in statistics, although you are welcome to consider opportunities in applied math or computer science as well.
+Applications are now being accepted for the Center for Interdisciplinary Research (CIR) for the 2021-22 academic year, and will continue until Friday, April 9.
+St. Olaf College’s Department of Mathematics, Statistics, and Computer Science, with support from the National Science Foundation (NSF), had the unique opportunity to establish the Center for Interdisciplinary Research (CIR) in 2004, and over 300 students have participated since that inaugural year.
+The goal of the CIR is to provide undergraduate students with interest and background in statistics and data science with training and experiences in the modern practice of the discipline while engaging in applied, collaborative, interdisciplinary research.

-In addition, CIR Fellows participate in a weekly Research Skills Seminar which focuses on research-oriented oral and written communication skills, from one-on-one collaboration to formal scientific presentations.
+Additionally, CIR Fellows participate in a weekly Research Skills Seminar which focuses on research-oriented oral and written communication skills, from one-on-one collaboration to formal scientific presentations.
 Other topics such as ethics in research and opportunities for MSCS careers and graduate school are also covered.
-For the 2014-15 academic year, this seminar will be held from 2:00-2:55 MWF.
+For the 2021-22 academic year, this seminar will be held from 2:00-2:55 MWF.
 The entire group of CIR Fellows will meet Mondays, and then Wednesdays and Fridays will be used for meetings of individual research teams.
-Participants receive a 0.5 academic credit each semester for this seminar in addition to the stipend associated with participation in the CIR.
+Participants receive a 0.5 academic credit each semester for this seminar.
 You will also receive an ORC credit after successful completion of both semesters of CIR.

-Applicants for the CIR who are interested in statistics projects should meet the following criteria:
+Applicants for the CIR should meet the following criteria:

-* love (or think they might enjoy) using statistical problem solving skills to address real research questions!
+- love (or think they might enjoy) using statistical and data science problem solving skills to address real research questions!

-If you are interested, you should apply online.
+If you are interested, you should complete this form.
 With advising and registration for next year soon underway, we encourage you to apply as soon as possible.
-We will start reviewing applications on Monday April 7th, and will notify Fellows selected by Thursday, April 10th.
+We will start reviewing applications after the Friday, April 9, due date, and we will notify Fellows selected by Friday, April 16.